Orca attacks: 1980s

-In 1989 American researcher Bernd Würsig published an article about having been attacked by an orca on a beach of the Valdes Peninsula.
+In 1989 American researcher Bernd Würsig published an article about having been attacked by an orca on a beach of the Valdés Peninsula.
 A single individual, possibly as big as 9 metres (30 ft), beached towards him while he was watching sea lions about 200 metres (650 ft) away from him in hopes of taking a photograph of an orca hunt.
-Dr Würsig ran up the beach after the animal missed him by about 1 metre.
+Dr Würsig ran up the beach after the orca missed him by about 1 metre.
 He speculated that the whale might have mistaken him for a seal.

 2000s

 In August 2005, while swimming in four feet of water in Helm Bay, near Ketchikan, Alaska, a 12-year-old boy named Ellis Miller was bumped in the shoulder by a 25 ft transient orca.
 The boy was not bitten or injured in any way.
 The bay is frequented by harbor seals, and it is possible that the whale misidentified him as prey.